History of cartography: Marinus of Tyre

+Marinus of Tyre (c.
+A.D.
+70–130) was a Hellenized Phoenician geographer and cartographer.
+He founded mathematical geography and provided the underpinnings of Ptolemy's influential Geographia.

 Marinus's geographical treatise is lost and known only from Ptolemy's remarks.
 He introduced improvements to the construction of maps and developed a system of nautical charts.
 His chief legacy is that he first assigned to each place a proper latitude and longitude.
 His zero meridian ran through the westernmost land known to him, the Isles of the Blessed around the location of the Canary or Cape Verde Islands.
 He used the parallel of Rhodes for measurements of latitude.
 Ptolemy mentions several revisions of Marinus's geographical work, which is often dated to AD 114 although this is uncertain.
 Marinus estimated a length of 180,000 stadia for the equator, roughly corresponding to a circumference of the Earth of 33,300 km, about 17% less than the actual value.

 He also carefully studied the works of his predecessors and the diaries of travelers.
 His maps were the first in the Roman Empire to show China.
 He also invented equirectangular projection, which is still used in map creation today.
 A few of Marinus's opinions are reported by Ptolemy.
 Marinus was of the opinion that the World Ocean was separated into an eastern and a western part by the continents of Europe, Asia and Africa.
 He thought that the inhabited world stretched in latitude from Thule (Norway) to Agisymba (around the Tropic of Capricorn) and in longitude from the Isles of the Blessed (around the Canaries) to Shera (China).
 Marinus also coined the term Antarctic, referring to the opposite of the Arctic Circle.

 Ptolemy

-Ptolemy (90–168), a Hellenized Egyptian,George Sarton (1936).
-"The Unity and Diversity of the Mediterranean World", Osiris 2, p.
-406–463 [429]. thought that, with the aid of astronomy and mathematics, the earth could be mapped very accurately.
-Ptolemy revolutionized the depiction of the spherical earth on a map by using perspective projection, and suggested precise methods for fixing the position of geographic features on its surface using a coordinate system with parallels of latitude and meridians of longitude.
+Ptolemy (90–168), a Hellenized Egyptian, thought that, with the aid of astronomy and mathematics, the Earth could be mapped very accurately.
+Ptolemy revolutionized the depiction of the spherical Earth on a map by using perspective projection, and suggested precise methods for fixing the position of geographic features on its surface using a coordinate system with parallels of latitude and meridians of longitude.

 Ptolemy's eight-volume atlas Geographia is a prototype of modern mapping and GIS.
 It included an index of place-names, with the latitude and longitude of each place to guide the search, scale, conventional signs with legends, and the practice of orienting maps so that north is at the top and east to the right of the map—an almost universal custom today.

 Yet with all his important innovations, however, Ptolemy was not infallible.
-His most important error was a miscalculation of the circumference of the earth.
+His most important error was a miscalculation of the circumference of the Earth.
 He believed that Eurasia covered 180° of the globe, which convinced Christopher Columbus to sail across the Atlantic to look for a simpler and faster way to travel to India.
 Had Columbus known that the true figure was much greater, it is conceivable that he would never have set out on his momentous voyage.